 This organization is especially geared towards unemployed/underemployed people in IT.
 It will get you access to the following excellent services and more:

-- Employment / career exploration and counseling
+- Employment / career exploration and counselling

 - Interview preparation